How to Get to the Pink Sea!

 Best Way to Get There: Rent a car.
 You could take a bus, but it would likely take you over 6 hours from Cancun.
 We rented a car through Hertz, & it cost us a whopping $25/day.
 That’s the fastest way to get there.

 10:00-12:30PM = Driving up 295 towards Rio Lagartos (2-hour drive).
-We got a little lost, so lost about 30 minutes.
+We got a little confused, so we lost about 30 minutes.
 Follow the driving directions above & you won’t make the same mistake we did.

-12:30PM-2PM = Photo shoots at Pink Sea & swimming at turquoise beach.
-You may not be able to swim in the Pink Sea ~ but you can & absolutely should swim in the beautiful turquoise waters directly across from it!
+12:30PM-2PM = Photo shoots at Pink Sea & swimming at turquoise beach across from it.
+You are not allowed to swim in the Pink Sea anymore ~ but you can & absolutely should swim in the beautiful, warm waters directly across from it!
 Stunning.

 3:00-4:00PM = Lunch at a pizza place in Tizimin.
 Terrible salad ~ great pizza.